Ajla Tomljanović

 Before 2014, Tomljanović played for her country of birth, Croatia.
 She began competing for Australia at the 2014 US Open after obtaining permanent residency in Australia.
 For the next four years she was required to represent Croatia at all non-Grand Slam events, until she was granted Australian citizenship in January 2018, allowing her to represent the country at all events on the WTA Tour.

-Early life
+Early and personal life

 Tomljanović was born in Zagreb to Croatian father Ratko Tomljanović who played handball professionally (winner of the 1992 and 1993 handball European Cup) and Bosniak mother Emina.
 Her older sister Hana played tennis for the University of Virginia.
 Ajla began playing tennis at the age of six and moved to Florida for higher level training when she was 13.
 In the latter stages of 2014, Tomljanović took up permanent residency in Brisbane to be closer to her cousin Isabella Bozicevic's family who were based in the neighbouring Gold Coast as well as begin training at the Queensland Tennis Centre and in doing so switched allegiances to represent Australia in the four Grand Slams.

-In 2018, her application for Australian citizenship was approved which allowed her to begin representing her adopted country at WTA Tour events as well as competing for Australia in the Fed Cup.
+Tomljanović became an Australian citizen in January 2018.
+After her application for Australian citizenship was approved it allowed her to begin representing her adopted country at WTA Tour events as well as competing for Australia in the Fed Cup.